cerndb/zkpolicy/docs/README.md

 ## User Guide
 ### Usage
-In this section we are going to outline the usage of zkPolicy for the main functionality of the tool.
-For complete information and usage guides for zkPolicy, please consult the tool man pages.
+In this section we are going to outline the usage of zkpolicy for the main functionality of the tool.
+For complete information and usage guides for zkpolicy, please consult the tool man pages.

 #### Authenticating with ZooKeeper
-zkPolicy uses JAAS (Java Authentication and Authorization Service) for pluggable authentication with ZooKeeper before any sub-command.
+zkpolicy uses JAAS (Java Authentication and Authorization Service) for pluggable authentication with ZooKeeper before any sub-command.
 There are three ways offered to set JAAS prior to execution:
 * Using the CLI option `-j, --jaas <jaas.conf path>`
 * Using the `-Djava.security.auth.login.config=<jaas.conf path>` set in the `/opt/zkpolicy/conf/java.env` file
 * Using the `jaas` field in the configuration file as described in the [Configuration section](#configuration).